dnlgrgly/riddimfutar-api/README.md

 # riddimfutár-api

-This is a Serverless API with Node.js and AWS for the RIDDIMFUTÁR app.
+This is a Serverless API with Node.js and Google App Engine for the RIDDIMFUTÁR app.

 ## Important legal stuff